-I have stilled my restless mind - chalat mansa achal kinhi.
-Now, the original has a totally different taste to it.
-If I have to translate it, I will say, "My Lord, so you have done it?
+'I have stilled my restless mind'...
+CALAT MANSA ACAL KINHI: now the original has a totally different taste to it.
+If I have to translate, it will say, "My Lord, so you have done it?
 You have made my moving mind unmoving?"
-That is the meaning of it: chalat mansa achal kinhi.
-"The mind that was always moving, always moving...
-My Lord, so you have done it?
+That is the meaning of it: CALAT MANSA ACAL KINHI?
+"The mind that was always moving, always moving... my Lord, so you have done it?
 You have made it unmoving?"
 That would be truer to Kabir.

-Chalat mansa achalkinhi.
+CALAT MANSA ACAL KINHI?
 Kabir is amazed!
 Kabir says, "My God, what have you done?
 I have been trying and trying and trying, and I could not still it, and you have stilled it?
-It was so difficult, not even conceivable.
-Even a single thought was so difficult to drop, and now it has dropped completely, now it is nowhere.
+And it was so difficult, not even conceivable.
+Even a single thought was so difficult to drop, and now it is dropped completely, now it is nowhere!
 I cannot find it.
 All those vibrations of the mind, all those waves, continuous waves, all those thoughts, thought-processions - all have disappeared.
-So you have done it" - chalat mansa achal kinhi.

-Rabindranath translates it, "I have stilled my restless mind."
+So you have done it?
+CALAT MANSA ACAL KINHI?
+Rabindranath translates it: I HAVE STILLED MY RESTLESS MIND.
 Now he has missed the whole thing.
-He says, "I have stilled my restless mind."
-No, Kabir is not saying that.
+He says, I HAVE STILLED MY RESTLESS MIND.
+No; Kabir is not saying that.
 The sentence can be translated this way too.
 So I am not saying that the translation is linguistically incorrect; it is mystically incorrect.

-Chalat mansa achal kinhi can be translated this way too, because Kabir is not saying anything about who has made it unmoving, I or you; he has not said anything.
-It can be translated as: "I have stilled my mind."
-But that is impossible because "I" is the mind, so "I" cannot still itself.
-That will be pulling yourself up by your own shoelaces - operation shoelaces!
-You are bound to fail, it is not possible.
-Only God can still.
+It can be translated this way too: CALAT MANSA ACAL KINHI? because Kabir is not saying anything about who has made it unmoving - I or you.
+He has not said anything.
+It can be translated as: I have stilled my mind.
+But that is impossible - because "I" is the mind, so "I" cannot still itself.
+That will be pulling yourself by your own shoestraps - Operation shoestraps.
+You are bound to fail; it is not possible.
+Only God can still....
 So I say it is linguistically correct, but mystically incorrect.

 Only God can still the mind.
 It is a gift.
-It is a grace that descends on you; it is not something that you do - because whatsoever you do, you will remain.
+It is a grace that descends on you, it is not something that YOU do - because whatsoever you do, YOU will remain.
 Your doing cannot dissolve you.
 Your doing will strengthen you more and more.
-Your effort will become food to your ego.
+Your effort will become a food to your ego.

 How can you still your mind?
 Who is this one who is going to still the mind?
 It is mind itself.
 It will be just like a dog chasing its own tail.
 Hence, I say it is mystically incorrect.
-I don't know much language, but I know what mysticism is.
-I may not be well informed about mysticism, but there is no need to be well informed about mysticism, it is my experience.
+I don't know much language, but I now what mysticism is.
+I may not be well informed about mysticism - but there is no need to be well informed about mysticism; it is my experience.

 Information is knowledge received by tuition; knowing is knowledge unfolded in intuition.
-I am a mystic; I am not a poet.
+I am a mystic, I am not a poet.
 Rabindranath was a great poet, and he has seen to it that the translation should remain poetic, linguistically correct, but he has missed something of tremendous value.

-Let me repeat it: chalat mansa achal kinhi.
-"Oh my God, it is amazing!
+Let me repeat it: CALAT MANSA ACAL KINHI?
+Oh my God, it is amazing.
 It is a miracle.
 I could never have believed that it could happen.
-It is incredible!
-So you have done it, and I am simply amazed.
+It is incredible.
+So you have done it?!
+And I am simply amazed....
 I cannot believe it, and it has happened.
-I am nowhere.
-You have stilled me.
-Your grace is great."
+I am nowhere; you have stilled me?
+Your grace is great.